 This course requires evidence of previous experience or study before you can enrol

-That you have achieved the Year 12 Higher School Certificate (or equivalent) evidenced by a copy of your certificate
+Successful completion of the Year 12 Higher School Certificate (or equivalent) evidenced by a copy of your certificate

 That you hold a valid general construction induction card (commonly known as a white card)